|

 block to be Type II, select Size Code S-0.

-see both types of system IDs.
-That is, type II IDs usually appear as an
+Map, you willsee both types of system IDs.
+That is, type II IDs usually

 followed by a hyphen, followed by a one or two digit number.